ExZos/soen487-appointment-system/README.md

 A list of all open appointments.
 ```

-**4. Get open appointments of a resource:** Get all available appoinemtns of a resource.
+**4. Get open appointments of a resource:** Get all available appoinments of a resource.
 Only available to regular users. (*)
 ```
 GET  http://localhost:8081/appointment/resourceAppointments/open/{resourceId}
 Accepted content type: None